 I'm a mid-twenty something book worm with a strikingly quiet, golf addicted husband and a mini-schnauzer.
-I'm obsessed with Chipotle, Lindsey Stirling and consignment shopping.
-I'm one of 5, with a massive, opinionated family and I avoid wearing my glasses in public.
-No offense to glasses-wearers, I just hate mine.
-I think they are the same pair I picked out sophomore year in high school.
+I'm obsessed with Chipotle, Lindsey Stirling, the ren fest and consignment shopping.
+I'm one of 5, with a massive, opinionated family and my dog is constantly having a bad hair day.
 When it comes to work, I pretty much identify with Leslie Knope.
 When that kind of passion, organization & dedication collide, you just know it's going to work.
 You can stop reading now if you'd like, but if you're intrigued and would like to know more about how I ended up here; please read on.

 I honestly had absolutely no clue that I was going to do this with my life.
 As a kid I wanted to teach and in college, I wanted to be a sign language interpreter.
 Finally as an adult I just wanted to be happy.
 In 2007 I tripped and fell into the beauty industry.
 Turns out, I loved it.
-I mean -I loved making women beautiful; I just didn't enjoy the other parts of the job.
-I didn't know it yet, but I didn't really want to be in a salon environment.
+I mean -I loved making women beautiful.

-With a little prodding from my (now) husband Jd, I built a little website & I started meeting the sweetest brides.
-After doing this for a few months I realized that I can't keep this to myself.
-It is selfish of me to keep this to myself.
+With a little prodding from my (now) husband Jd, I built a little website & I started meeting the best clients.
+After doing this for a few months I realized that I couldn't keep this to myself.
+It is selfish of me.
+You see in my industry, it isn't easy.
+Most salon owners take advantage of their stylists and the pay isn't enough to live off of.
+I almost left the industry because I couldn't find a decent place to work.
+So I decided to create one.
 We had a crazy amount of fabulous brides needing talented, organized and fun artists.
 There is so much talent in this area.
 I had to share.
 There is a way for talented area artists to earn a living doing something they too are passionate about.
 So, we started to grow.

 I have hand selected each and everyone of our artists.
 I keep up on them -I get on their back, I help educate them and they are talented.
 They even surprise me sometimes.
 I've stumbled and pushed my way through building this business.
 It isn't easy, I don't think it gets easier but I don't regret a minute of it.
 I knew nothing about taxes, advertising, budgets.
 Nothing.
 I am still learning as we grow.